SkafteNicki/dtu_mlops/s6_the_cloud/cloud_setup.md

         Cloud build     | CodeBuild                   | DevOps
         Vertex AI       | SageMaker                   | AI Platform

-3. Why does is it always important to assign the lowest possible permissions to a service account?
+3. Why is it always important to assign the lowest possible permissions to a service account?

     ??? success "Solution"

         The reason is that if someone gets access to the service account they can only do what the service account is allowed to do.
-If the service account has the permission to delete objects in a bucket, the attacker can delete all the objects in the bucket.
+If the service account has permission to delete objects in a bucket, the attacker can delete all the objects in the bucket.
 For this reason, in most cases multiple service accounts are used, each with different permissions.
 This setup is called the [principle of least privilege](https://en.wikipedia.org/wiki/Principle_of_least_privilege).